towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 Talking to the girl in Oak's lab allows the player to generate a new randomization seed value.
 Shuffling is done using three internal pokemon lists defined by base-stat-total: A, B, and C tiers.
 Pokemon are only shuffled within their own tier list in order to maintain some modicum of balance.
+The girl will also ask if full randomization is preferred, which will combine the tiers into one big list.

 **Regular Trainer Randomization**
 One of Oak's Aides has been added to the Viridian Pokemon Center.
 Talk to him to toggle this feature.